Use our student finance guides to help find your way through the world of entitlements, loans and bursaries, according to the UK nation you live in.

 What sources of financial assistance are available?

 There are many scholarships in the UK to help students fund their higher education.
 There are many different types of financial support for which you might be eligible depending on your circumstances.
-For example, disabled students or students with adult dependants may be eligible for additional support.
+For example, disabled students or students with adult dependents may be eligible for additional support.

 BMA Charities helps all doctors and their dependents, and medical students in times of financial crisis.
 Money is also available for graduates who want to take medicine as a second degree.
 Find out more about BMA Charities.